Tönet, ihr Pauken! Erschallet, Trompeten! BWV 214: Publication

 Tönet, ihr Pauken! was published in 1887 as part of the first complete edition of the composer's works, by the Bach Gesellschaft.
 The Christmas Oratorio had already appeared in the same series in 1856.
 The cantata was published as part of the Neue Bach-Ausgabe in 1962, edited by Werner Neumann.

 Music

 Scoring and structure

 The cantata is structured in nine movements, with choral outer movements and alternating recitatives and arias as inner movements.
 The work features four vocal soloists who represent allegorical figures: Bellona (soprano), Pallas (alto), Irene (tenor), and Fama (bass).
 It is further scored for four-part choir (SATB) and a Baroque instrumental ensemble of three trumpets (Tr), timpani, two flutes (Ft), two oboes (Ob), oboe d'amore (Oa), two violins (Vl), viola (Va) and basso continuo.

 In the following table, the scoring follows the Neue Bach-Ausgabe (New Bach Edition).
 The keys and time signatures are from Alfred Dürr, and use the symbol for common time.
 The continuo, played throughout, is not shown.
 The timpani always play with the trumpets.

+Movements of Tönet, ihr Pauken!
+Erschallet, Trompeten!